Skip to main content

 • Ensure you have scanned your project.

-• To view and apply suggested code fixes, you must have a Veracode Fix license.
+• To generate and apply suggested code fixes, you must have a Veracode Fix license.

 To complete this task:

-1. In the FLAWS IN MY CODE view, locate a flaw you want to fix.
+1. In the FLAWS IN MY CODE view, select a flaw you want to fix.
 If the flaw has suggested fixes, the severity icon shows a blue dot vs-code-flaw-fix-badge.png.

-2. Optionally, to show only flaws with suggested fixes, or flaws with fixes applied, from Veracode Fix, you can filter the flaws.
+2. Optionally, to show only flaws with suggested fixes, or flaws with fixes applied, you can filter the flaws.

 4. To open the source file that contains the flaw, select the flaw.
-In the source file, the line of code with the flaw is underlined red.
+In the source file, the line of code where the flaw exists is underlined red.
+A line of code can contain multiple flaws.

-5. In the Flaws Details tab, select from the following tabs:
+5. In the Flaws Details tab, select from the following:

-6. Alternatively, to open the Flaw Details tab from a flaw in the source file, locate a line of code with a flaw (underlined red) and select it.
-Then, from the Show Code Actions menu vscode-show-code-actions-icon.png, under Quick Fix, select either Fix this flaw or, if there are no suggested fixes, select More information.
+6. Alternatively, to open the Flaw Details tab from a flaw in the source file, hover over a line of code with a red underline.
+Then, select Quick Fix and select either Fix this flaw or, if there are no suggested fixes, select More information.
+You can also access the Quick Fix options from the Show Code Actions menu vscode-show-code-actions-icon.png.

 Ignore flaws